Skip to content

 Team record: 56-26, second seed in the East (Celtics).

 The structural case: Brown carried the Celtics through the regular season while Jayson Tatum recovered from June 2025 Achilles surgery.
 Tatum returned only for the final six games of the regular season.
-Brown’s team record without Tatum (50-22) is the seventh-best record in the NBA among any player who started 60-plus games for a team without their second-best player available.
+Boston went 41-21 in the 62 games Tatum missed, which is a 54-win pace without him.
 The voting body’s “best player on a top-2 conference team” criterion has, historically, weighed in his favor; Tatum’s injury made that argument concrete.

 The historical context: Brown has been an All-Star four times (2024, 2025, 2026, plus 2023).
 He won the 2024 Finals MVP.
 He has not finished top-3 in regular-season MVP voting.
 A first-place finish would be the upset of the decade.